Chiefs-Steelers game: What you need to know if you’re headed to Arrowhead Stadium - NewsBreak

 Kansas City has a chance to secure a spot in the playoffs and win their sixth consecutive division title this weekend.

-But they’re also struggling with a COVID-19 outbreak that at one point had 13 players on the reserve/COVID list, including stars like wide receiver Tyreek Hill and tight end Travis Kelce.How the Chiefs can clinch a playoff spot and win the AFC West against the Steelers
+But they’re also struggling with a COVID-19 outbreak that at one point had 13 players on the reserve/COVID list, including stars like wide receiver Tyreek Hill and tight end Travis Kelce.Tracking the Kansas City Chiefs vs Pittsburgh Steelers COVID-19 lists

-With updated NFL COVID-19 protocols , the status of several players is still up in the air, even a few days before the game.
+With updated NFL COVID-19 protocols , the status of several players are still up in the air, even a few days before the game.

 Some players, like defensive end Chris Jones and linebacker Willie Gay , have already returned to practice this week, but the Chiefs are still hoping others will be cleared in time to play Sunday.